 The river is the 9h which is a great card for us.
 We use the Jc in our hand with the 8h 9h 10c Qc on the board to make a straight!
 We have to be happy with our hand.
 ‘Mfearnow’ checks again and it is our turn to act.

-Given there is 90 Gold Coins in the pot we decide to bet 60.
-This doesn’t seem to scare ‘coachlarry’ or ‘Mfearnow’ who both decide to call our bet.
-These 180 Gold Coins are added to the 90 Gold Coins in the middle and the pot is now worth 270 Gold Coins!
+Given there are 90 Gold Coins in the pot, we decide to bet 60.
+This doesn’t seem to scare ‘coachlarry’ or ‘Mfearnow’, who both decide to call our bet.
+These 180 Gold Coins are added to the 90 Gold Coins in the middle, and the pot is now worth 270 Gold Coins!

-We show our straight and ‘coachlarry’ and ‘Mfearnow’ cannot beat this.
+We show our straight and ‘coachlarry’ and ‘Mfearnow’ can’t beat this.
 They both throw their cards away (this is called ‘muck’ing your hand in poker).
-Our hand is the best and we win the pot.
-That is the end of the hand!
+Our hand is the best, so we win the pot.
+That’s the end of the hand!

 There you have it, that is a poker hand!
-You now have the basics under your belt and the best thing to do from here is practice.
-Click here to put some Gold Coins into action and try your ‘hand’ at some poker!
+You now have the basics under your belt, the best thing to do from here is practice, practice, practice.
+Click here to put some Gold Coins into action and try your ‘hand’ at some free poker games online!

 Texas Hold‘em Poker Hand Rankings

 Not sure what poker hands are best when it comes to Texas Hold‘em?
 Check out the winning hands from best to worst.
-As you start out it, keep this list handy to keep track of what hands you have and how it compares with the other players!
+As you start out, keep this list handy to keep track of what hands you have and how it compares with the other players!